nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We send this to the server right after the connection has been established.
 Server responds with the greeting message.

+The server uses the major and minor versions to differentiate between clients.
+Use unique version numbers when possible, to avoid impersonating other clients.
+Major versions reserved for popular Soulseek clients include 157 for Soulseek NS and SoulseekQt, 160 for Nicotine+, and 170 for slskd (Soulseek.NET).
+These clients have their own rules for minor versions.

 ### Sending Login Example

 #### Message